AviatrixSystems/Docs/HowTos/TransPeering_OnPrem.rst

     This means one subnet must be associated with a route table that has an IGW as its default route.

--   If your Transit VPC and spoke VPCs are in the same region and you like to route the traffic over AWS peering, go to AWS console and configure the necessary AWS peering between the two VPCs.
+-   If your Transit VPC and Spoke VPCs are in the same region and you like to route the traffic over AWS peering, go to AWS console and configure the necessary AWS peering between the two VPCs.